LizzyMaybeDev/Introduction-to-modding-mc/README.md

 ## Credits
 Huge credits to:
 - [Regex](https://regex.rest/) because I took your pictures!
-- [Microcontrollers](https://github.com/MicrocontrollersDev/) for giving me permission to steal his stuff and for contributing
+- [Microcontrollers](https://github.com/MicrocontrollersDev/) for giving me permission to steal his stuff and for contributing and for monkey
 - [Systemless](https://github.com/SystemlessDev) for being Systemless (and sending a link to stackedit.io)

 ## Monkey